 The use of a power morcellator in a surgical procedure to remove either fibroids or the uterus has generated a lot of attention for the potential spread of cancer by its spinning blades.
 The U.S. Food and Drug Administration has issued a black box warning to ensure patients are warned about the risks.

 A power morcellator grinds up material within the pelvic cavity, making it easier to remove an enlarged uterus or a large fibroid laparoscopically.
 With the possible risks, power morcellators should never be used for fibroid removal or hysterectomy.

 If your surgeon uses a robot and/or power morcellator to perform hysterectomies, find a GYN surgical specialist who does not.
 The Center for Innovative GYN Care® (CIGC®) never uses robotics or power morcellators for any of its procedures.

 What Is Conventional Laparoscopic Surgery?

 “Conventional” laparoscopy does not use a robot to operate the instruments.
 With these procedures, the surgeon actually holds the instruments and camera.
 The surgery is typically performed using 5 mm skin incisions in the lower abdomen.
 Conventional laparoscopy has been done for years, and is the traditional approach to laparoscopic GYN procedures.

-Major Journals Or Societies Indicate That Robotics Offers No Benefit Compared To Conventional Laparoscopy
+Major Journals and Societies Indicate that Robotic Surgery Offers No Benefit Compared to Conventional Laparoscopy